mobiletoly/moviex-backend/README.md

-As we already mentioned, using a special conventions for environment variables, you can override default settings in `/configs/[service]/config-[env].yaml` files and that is exactly what we were doing here.
+As we already mentioned, using a special conventions for environment variables, you can override default settings in `/configs/[service]/config-[env].yaml` files and this is exactly what we did here.

 Now you can run all three services one by one (order does not matter) for Run or Debug.

-*Tip:* if you want to run all three apps at the same time, you can again open Run / Edit Configuration, select new **Compound** configuration and add all three previously added configs into it.
+**Tip:** if you want to run all three apps at the same time, you can open Run / Edit Configuration, select new **Compound** configuration and add all three previously added configs into it.
+When you run or debug Compound configuration - it runs all three services one by one.

 ## VS Code